Exploring 6 Deployment Strategies for Smooth Software Updates

 Shadow Deployment

-A shadow deployment involves deploying the new version of your application alongside the existing version, but in a hidden or "shadow" environment.
+A shadow deployment sets up the new version of your application alongside the current one in a hidden environment.
 It mimics real-world conditions to test its functionality and performance without impacting actual users.

 Here's how it works: